lionelmace/databases-for-postgresql/howto-extensions.md

 (2 rows)
 ```

 Database extensions in PostgreSQL are managed per database.
-If you have multiple databases that you need to install an extension on, you run the `CREATE` command on each database.
+If you have multiple databases that you need to install an extension on, run the `CREATE` command on each database.

 ## Upgrading Extensions
 {: #upgrading-extensions}